TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-portaltools-notlisted.md

 ## **Recommended steps**

-Ensure you are using the latest version of tools for  anaged Instance.
+Ensure you are using the latest version of tools for  Managed Instance.
 To connect to Managed Instance, consider using the following tools:

 * [SQL Server Data Tools for Visual Studio (SSDT)](https://docs.microsoft.com/sql/ssdt/sql-server-data-tools).
 Note that Visual Studio 2019 or higher is required.
 * [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/sql/ssms/sql-server-management-studio-ssms).
 Note that SSMS version 18 or higher is required.